csiebler/aml-custom-image/README.md

 This repo shows how to use custom Docker image in Azure Machine Learning for model training and real-time prediction.

+## Build custom image

-First, build a custom image that contains all relevant libraries used by your Machine Learning code:
+First, build a custom image that contains all relevant libraries used by your Machine Learning code (based on one of the [AML base images](https://github.com/Azure/AzureML-Containers):

 ```console
 # Connect to Azure Container Registry